+STAGE 1

+Local training setting support

+(Supervisor, DPE)

-STAGE 1 Local training setting support (Supervisor, DPE) Identify, assess and diagnose, support and manage (in the case of trainee performance/progression difficulties this will be through development of an Improving Performance Action Plan) STAGE 2 Committee monitoring and review (Relevant training committee or in the case of training setting difficulties the accreditation committee or equivalent) Unresolved difficulties are referred to the relevant committee for appropriate action, for example the initiation of a site accreditation visit.
-In the case of unresolved trainee performance/progression difficulties the training committee will review the relevant documentation and make a progression/certification decision which may require an additional period of support to be delivered in the local training setting STAGE 3 Comprehensive review of training (Relevant training committee) Replacing the current Independent Review of Training process, this evidence based review will be undertaken by the relevant training committee to determine whether a trainee with significant or persistent performance/progression difficulties should continue in the training program.
+Identify, assess and diagnose, support and manage (in the case of trainee performance/progression difficulties this will be through development of an Improving Performance Action Plan)

+STAGE 2 Committee monitoring and review (Relevant training program

+(Relevant training program committee or in the case of training setting difficulties the accreditation subcommittee or equivalent)

+Unresolved difficulties are referred to the relevant committee for appropriate action, for example the initiation of a site accreditation visit.
+In the case of unresolved trainee performance/progression difficulties the training program committee will review the relevant documentation and make a progression/certification decision which may require an additional period of support to be delivered in the local training setting

+STAGE 3

+Comprehensive review of training

+(Relevant training program committee)

+This evidence based review will be undertaken by the relevant training program committee to determine whether a trainee with significant or persistent performance/progression difficulties should continue in the training program.